zaterdag 26 december 2015

 Click on the pictures to enlarge

 The 300 ohm ribbon is connected to the point at the top of the coil (in the picture) with the red and yellow alligator clips (See the white arrow in the top of the picture).
 The antenna is hanging from the ribbon.
-I can tune the cylinder dipole for the a SWR of 1;1 with my symmetrical tuner.
+I can adjust the SWR 1:1 with my symmetrical tuner.

 Cylinder dipole